Identify & Understand

 The first steps to successfully planning your evaluation are to:

-- Identify who your key stakeholders are and involve them in your evaluation
+• Identify who your key stakeholders are and involve them in your evaluation

-- Understand the evidence base for the service or product you are planning
+• Understand the evidence base for the service or product you are planning

-- Understand how and what your service or product plans to achieve and why
+• Understand how and what your service or product plans to achieve and why

 Identify your key stakeholders

-Understand the Evidence base
+Understand the evidence base

-It is important to consider what evidence is available to inform your planning and decision making in terms of the service, as well as the evaluation.
+It’s important to consider what evidence is available to inform your planning and decision making in terms of the service, as well as the evaluation.

-You will be familiar with using a broad range of evidence from multiple sources including needs assessments, public health and performance data, evidence from research and best practice as well as expertise and local learning from evaluation, stakeholder feedback and consultations.
-This evidence can be used to inform your service and evaluation design.
-For help accessing and applying evidence from research, evaluation and the grey literature check out our EvidenceWorks toolkit and use the toolbox above.
+You will be familiar with using a broad range of evidence from many sources.
+These could include needs assessments, public health and performance data, evidence from research and best practice as well as expertise and local learning from evaluation, stakeholder feedback and consultations.

 Understand your service